No Questions Asked (film)

 No Questions Asked is a 1951 American crime film noir directed by Harold F. Kress and starring Barry Sullivan, Arlene Dahl, George Murphy and Jean Hagen.

-Sidney Sheldon, the screenwriter, would go on to become one of the top-10 best selling fiction writers of all time.
+The screenplay was written by Sidney Sheldon from a story by Berne Giler.

 Plot

-Ellen (Sayburn) Jessman returns from a skiing vacation and Steve Keiver is at the airport to pick her up in his pal Harry's taxi.
-Keiver wants to marry Ellen, but as an insurance company's investigator, he doesn't make much money and knows that concerns her.

-Keiver's boss, Manston, can't give him a raise, but mentions in passing how the recovery of some stolen furs would be worth $10,000, the company being off the hook for the insurance.
-Keiver bravely but recklessly approaches known mobsters, explaining the proposal.
-After being roughed up, he eventually cuts a deal and gets a $2,500 bonus from his boss.
-But when he brings Ellen a diamond ring, he learns she's left town, having married a wealthy man while on vacation.
+Ellen Jessman returns from a skiing vacation and Steve Keiver is awaiting her at the airport in his pal Harry's taxi.
+Keiver wants to marry Ellen, but as an insurance investigator, he makes little money.
+Keiver's boss Manston cannot extend him a raise but mentions how the recovery of some stolen furs would save the company from paying a $10,000 claim.
+Keiver approaches known mobsters to explain the proposal.
+He strikes a deal and receives a $2,500 bonus from his boss.
+However, when he tries to bring Ellen a diamond ring, he learns that she has left town, having married a wealthy man while on vacation.

-A bitter Keiver decides to keep making deals with criminals for returned stolen merchandise, no questions asked.
-He makes a lot of money and begins dating colleague Joan Brenson, who has always been attracted to him.
-But he carries a torch for Ellen, and when she's back in town, Keiver tries to win her back, now that he's rich.
+Keiver is embittered and continues to strike deals with criminals for returned stolen merchandise, with no questions asked.
+His efforts bring him a great deal of money, and he begins dating colleague Joan Brenson, who has always been attracted to him.
+However, he still carries a torch for Ellen, and when she returns, he tries to regain her affection now that he is rich.

-The police resent Keiver's activities.
-What he is doing is legal, but barely.
-Inspector Duggan puts his man O'Bannion on the case.
-Ellen and Joan end up together in a large women's lounge at intermission of a Broadway show.
-Two women rob all the ladies there of their jewelry and flee.
-Outside the theater, they remove their wigs and reveal themselves to be men.
+The police resent Keiver's activities, as his activities, while legal, are close to the edge.
+Inspector Duggan assigns detective Walter O'Bannion to the case.
+In a lounge during intermission at a Broadway show, two perpetrators appearing to be women rob all of the ladies of their jewelry and flee.
+Outside the theater, the thieves remove their wigs and reveal themselves to be men.

-Joan, broken-hearted that Keiver has gone back to Ellen, brings him a message from Harry where he can retrieve the stolen gems.
+Joan, brokenhearted that Keiver has returned to Ellen, delivers a message to him from Harry indicating the location of the stolen jewels.
 Franko, a mobster who swims in a pool for exercise, has them, but Keiver is double-crossed.
-Knocked out, the jewels taken from him, Keiver suspects either Joan or Harry of betraying him, but it turns out it was Ellen.
-She's got the jewels and is after the money herself, along with husband Gordon, but is shocked when Franko decides to torture her to find out where they are hidden.
+Knocked unconscious with the jewels removed from him, Keiver suspects either Joan or Harry of betraying him, but it was actually Ellen and her husband Gordon, who have the jewels and are after the money.

-Franko then murders both Ellen and Gordon and ends up underwater with Keiver in a fight to the death.
-A stronger swimmer, Franko wins, but when he surfaces, Duggan and other armed cops are waiting for him.
-Keiver is pulled from the pool and survives.
-Joan is still in love with him.
+Franko tortures Ellen to extract the information.
+He then murders both Ellen and Gordon and fights with Keiver underwater in a pool.
+Franko subdues Keiver, but when Franko surfaces, Duggan and other armed cops are awaiting him.
+Keiver is pulled from the pool and survives, and Joan is still in love with him.